I came to homeschooling at a different time than some people I know.

-But when we listen, when we speak truth from our hearts and when we really listen, we learn from one another.
-We might hear a gem of help from unexpected places, and have our path move in a more peaceful, freeing or useful direction.
+But when we listen and when we speak from our hearts, we learn from one another.
+We might hear a gem of help from unexpected places, and have our path move in a more peaceful, freeing, and useful direction.